curioushuman/rbc-k8s/README.md

 After much research (I wish I'd saved some bookmarks), I've found (as usual) there are many strong opinions touting one over the other, but als more than a few promoting the value of using both.
 They are both wonderful tools that have a place; sometimes one outdoes the other for particular scenarios so why not employ them for that purpose.

 The over-arching goal is to keep complexity down, so I hope I have managed that (guided by other people's experiences).

+### Update: 2022-04-25

+In the end I've gone with Helm more broadly, and I may come back to adding Kustomize in as and when it is required.

 ## Creating new secrets with Kubeseal